nvonbulow/Tdarr_Plugins_DoVi/README.md

 These can be referenced in the plugin input like this: `{{{args.userVariables.library.arr_host}}}`

+### Wait for rename from Radarr or Sonarr

+The [Wait for rename from Radarr or Sonarr](FlowPluginsTs/CommunityFlowPlugins/tools/getNewPathFromRadarrOrSonarr/1.0.0/index.ts) plugin is responsible for checking in with Sonarr or Radarr to check if the transcoded file was imported properly.
+The purpose of this is to set the output path of the plugin flow in Tdarr to the path *arr imported the file to as they are handling naming for library files, Tdarr has no way of knowing the resulting filename.
+It will wait until the path *arr is reporting for the file is changed from the original path was, as read from `arr.json`.

+It will try a certain number of times and wait for a set time between tries, both can be configured.
+It also support path mapping as the path known to *arr might be different than what Tdarr is using, this can be configured using the `path_mapping_from` (path used by *arr) and `path_mapping_to` (path used by Tdarr) parameters.

+Same configuration recommendation goes as for [Parse file with Radarr or Sonarr](#configuration).

+### Move Folder Content to Blachole

+The [Move Folder Content to Blachole](FlowPluginsTs/CommunityFlowPlugins/file/moveToBlackhole/1.0.0/index.ts) plugin is responsible for moving the given file and previously extracted subtitle streams from `sub_streams` into the specified blackhole folder.
+It will also grab all files matching the specified extension (`.srt` for example) in the original folder and copy those to the blackhole folder as well.
+This is important in the case of handling mp4 files for example which would loose the associated external subtitles unless copied.

+It will also change the release group on the file to `TDARR`, this is useful for making sure *arr always imports these files by setting it with a higher custom score.

+The goal of this plugin is to put all the appropriate content in a folder watched by a blackhole downloader of Sonarr or Radarr.

+For this to work the following is needed on *arr side:

+1. A blackhole downloader watching the folder set as the output folder of this plugin
+1. A custom format matching the `TDARR` release group
+1. The Tdarr custom format configured with a positive score value in the quality profile used

+When all of this is configured, Tdarr will move the final file and appropriate additional files into the blackhole folder, *arr will import it like it was freshly downloaded and place it in the library with the proper naming scheme.

 ## References

 * [dvmkv2mp4](https://github.com/gacopl/dvmkv2mp4) - Convert any Dolby Vision/HDR10+ MKV to MP4 that runs on many devices